StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Show root cause

 If there are components with [telemetry streams](../../metrics-and-events/telemetry_streams.md) and [health checks](../../health-state/about-health-state.md) in your view, the Topology Perspective will calculate a health state and propagate this state throughout the graph.
 The propagated health state will help you to see the risk of affecting other components.
+When an element has an unhealthy [propagated health state](/use/health-state/about-health-state.md#propagated-health-state), this will be shown as an outer colour in the topology visualization.

 {% hint style="success" "self-hosted info" %}

 You can configure or develop your own [propagation functions](../../../develop/developer-guides/custom-functions/propagation-functions.md).
 {% endhint %}

-It is possible that your view can contain components that have a deviating propagated health state caused by a component that is outside your view.
-The Topology Perspective allows you to configure whether the view should be expanded to show root cause components that are outside of the currently displayed view:
+It is possible that a view can contain components that have a `DEVIATING` propagated health state caused by a component that is itself not included in the view.
+The Topology Perspective allows you to configure whether the view should be expanded to automatically show root cause components that are outside the currently displayed view:

 * **Don't show root cause** - Do not show the root causes of components shown by the current topology filters.
 * **Show root cause only** - Only show the root causes of components shown by the current topology filters that have a `CRITICAL` or `DEVIATING` propagated health.
 Indirect relations are visualized if a component directly depends on at least one invisible component that leads to the root cause.